 The first would be to abandon the idea of less invasive enhancement solutions.
 There are still substantial productivity margins to be exploited in terms of physical training; for example, by further personalizing the preparation of soldiers.
-Being less invasive can also mean finding alternative solutions, by developing automated systems that will not change the man but will help or replace him.
-The gains to be hoped for are considerable, especially in terms of endurance.
+Being less

 The second pitfall would be to "weaken" the soldier by collateral effect.
-Explaining the deficiencies of the soldier-that enhanced capabilities would make up for-should not overshadow the innumerable qualities that must be preserved; maybe even including a few "weaknesses" such as crying, to quote a reflection of

-Lead Medical Officer Eon.
+Explaining the deficiencies of the soldier-that enhanced capabilities would make up for-should not overshadow the innumerable qualities that must be preserved; maybe even including a few "weaknesses" such as crying, to quote a reflection of Lead Medical Officer Eon.
 As we said, the soldier is the fruit of a complex alchemy.
-The functioning of the human brain is still largely unknown.
+'The functioning of the human brain is still largely unknown.
 Any "enhancement" may therefore cause a modification or a "weakness" that is not otherwise controlled.
 It would be unacceptable, therefore, for the soldier's discernment, equanimity, and empathy to be altered by benefits that would then lose much of their meaning.